The Low-level io_uring Interface¶

 };

-Correlating completions with submissions
+Correlating completions with submissions¶

 As mentioned in the code comment, the user_data field is something that is passed as-is from the SQE to the CQE instance.
 Let’s say you submit a bunch of requests in the submission queue, it is not necessary that they complete in the same order and show up on the completion queue as CQEs.
 Take the following scenario for instance: You have two disks on your machine: one is a slower spinning hard drive and another is a super-fast SSD.
 You submit 2 requests on the submission queue.
 The first one to read a 100kB file on the slower spinning hard disk and the second one to read a file of the same size on the faster SSD.
 If ordering were to be maintained, even though the data from the file on the SSD can be expected to arrive sooner, should the kernel wait for data from the file on the spinning hard drive to become available?
 Bad idea because this stops us from running as fast as we can.
 So, CQEs can arrive in any order as they become available.
 Whichever operation finishes, results for it are made available on the CQ.
-Since there is no specified order in which CQEs arrive, given that now you know how a CQE looks like from the io_uring_cqe structure above, how do you identify the which SQE request a particular CQE corresponds to?
-One way to do that is to use the user_data field common to both SQEs and CQEs to identify completions.
-Not that you’d set a unique ID or something, but you’d usually pass a pointer.
-If this is confusing, just wait till you see a clear example later on here.
+Since there is no specified order in which CQEs arrive, given that now you know how a CQE looks like from the io_uring_cqe

-The completion queue entry is simple since it mainly concerns itself with a system call’s return value, which is returned in its res field.
+field.
 For example, if you queued a read operation, on successful completion, it would contain the number of bytes read.
 If there was an error, it would contain a negative error number.
 Essentially what the read(2) system call itself would return.

 While I did mention that can CQEs arrive in any order, you can force ordering of certain operations with SQE ordering, in effect chaining them.
 Please see the tutorial Linking requests for more details.

-Submission Queue Entry
+Submission Queue Entry¶

 The submission queue entry is a bit more complex than a completion queue entry since it needs to be generic enough to represent and deal with a wide range of I/O operations possible with Linux today.